vogelito/glacierprotocol/_docs/check-balance/maintenance.md

 ---
 title: Maintenance
-description: Learn how to view your Bitcoin balance with Glacier, the step-by-step protocol for storing bitcoins in a highly secure way
+description: Learn how to view your balances with CryptoGlacier, the step-by-step, secure, multi-blockchain, multi-signature, cold storage protocol for long-term storage of crypto assets based on the popular Glacier Protocol
 ---

 The Maintenance Protocol is designed to minimize the risk of losing funds due to: